 Experts are sneaker fanatics, who post reviews at youtube, directly at RunRepeat or at their own websites.
 Each expert is categorized from level 1 to level 5 based on expertise.
 See stats on expert reviews and how we calculate scores here.

 Are you an expert?
 Apply to contribute here.

-The Nike Air Max 97 sneakers are generally true to size and available in sizes 5.5 to 15 US and 5 to 12 US in men’s and women’s sizes.
+The Nike Air Max 97 sneakers are available in men’s and women’s sizes.
 It is built with a ghillie lacing system that offers a personalized fit.
 The proprietary cushioning rests atop a solid rubber outsole designed with a refashioned waffle tread.

 Nike seems to have a perpetual goal in reinventing the Nike Air Max 97 by dressing it up with a wide range of colors from space-age metallic shades and monochromatic tones to multihued colors and prints.
 Below are some styling tips for both genders using the commonly sought after colors of AM 97.

 Nike Air Max 97 Outfit Ideas for Women

 If the Nike Air Max 97 metallic gold shade is too loud for your style, you might find the Nike Air Max 97 rose gold colorway more desirable with its modest and utterly feminine appearance.
 Wear this with a pink shirt and white overalls or light-colored tee with a ruby red print plus a denim jacket, and black leggings for a look you can wear for a quick brunch with friends or weekend spree.
 You can have this with black treggings and a short black blouse for a sporty yet stylish vibe you can bring to your next casual business meeting or intercity traveling.